losor2002/GreenBottle/README.md

 ## Introduction

-Spring Boot Web App to support artisans.
+Spring Boot Web App to sell drinks in glass bottles and recycling glass bottles.
 Produced for the Software Engineering and Software Project Management courses of Computer Science at University of Salerno.

 ## Authors